 Cougar are carnivores; they hunt and eat mammals ranging in size from small (raccoon and porcupines) to 600 kilogram elk and moose.
 The primary food for cougars on the Sunshine Coast are black-tailed deer and, it is calculated that an adult cougar might consume 14 to 20 deer each year to survive.

-While cougars might be seen during daylight, they are nocturnal and hunt primarily around dusk and dawn when they have the best chance of finding deer, foxes and elk who are also nocturnal.
+While cougars might be seen during daylight, they are nocturnal and hunt primarily around dusk and dawn when they have the best chance of finding other nocturnal animals such as deer, fox and elk.

 Earlier we mentioned that wolves, grizzly bears and black bears often dominate over cougar.
 This domination goes beyond physical prowess, it also means that a carcass killed by a cougar may be stolen by wolves, grizzly bears and black bears, a theft of food that a cougar may choose not to contest.

 Enjoy the short video bellow: Bears Take Meals from Pumas (Cougar).

 Although the chances of ever seeing a cougar are slim, it is very possible that you might encounter evidence of their presence while walking through their domain.
 Knowing how to recognize cougar scat, tracks, scratch piles etc. is highly important to your situation awareness and personal safety.